 Supplier payments are an often overlooked but major part of any medium to large-sized organisation.
 According to our research, half of the FTSE 350 have over 500 suppliers, and more than a third (38%) say they spend between £20m and £249m each month with these partners.
 These outgoings can leave a sizeable hole in working capital, impacting growth and financial stability.
 But until now, legacy payment processes have offered few solutions.

-Fortunately, a digital breakthrough means finance teams can now pay their suppliers on time and maximise working capital, by tapping under-utilised commercial card credit lines.
+Fortunately, a digital breakthrough means finance teams can now pay their suppliers on time and maximise working capital, by tapping under-utilised commercial credit lines.
+It’s come not a moment too soon, as organisations scramble to stay liquid amidst a global economic and health crisis.

 Charting a course